uiucsn/Astro-ORACLE/README.md

 # ELAsTiCC-Classification
 Hierarchical classification of ELAsTiCC 2.

+The motivating idea here is when we have limited time series data, we can still make broader classification accurately (higher up the taxonomy) using these static features.
+Further, as more time series data becomes available we can make more granular classification lower in the tree and finally have the correct classification in the leaves.

 # General file descriptions:

 * fits_to_parquet.py - Convert SNANA fits files to parquet files